Abolimbisa Akantagriwen

 Abolimbisa Roger Akantagriwen (born 6 March 1964) is a Ghanaian Politician and a member of the Fourth Parliament of the Fourth Republic of Ghana representing the Builsa South Constituency in the Upper East Region.

 Early life and education

 Akantagriwen was born in Builsa in the Upper East Region of Ghana on 6 March 1964.
 He attended the University of Education and obtained a Degree in Bachelor of Art (Education).

 Career

-Akantagriwen is an Educationist and a former member of Parliament for the Builsa South constituency of the Upper East Region of Ghana from 2005 to 2009.
+Akantagriwen is a teacher and a former member of Parliament for the Builsa South constituency of the Upper East Region of Ghana from 2005 to 2009.

 Politics

 Akantagriwen was first elected into Parliament during the December 2004 Ghanaian General Elections on the Ticket of the New Patriotic Party representing the Builsa South Constituency in the Upper East Region of Ghana.
 He obtained 4,820 votes out of the 10,947 valid votes cast representing 44.00%.
 He was defeated in the 2008 General elections by Alhassan Azong.